UmutAlpTuglu/azure-lab/terraform-aks/README.md

 # Cheap AKS Cluster via Terraform

-First steps in a Infrastructure as Code (IaC) in a cloud environment, exciting
+First steps in a Infrastructure as Code (IaC) in a cloud environment, exciting.
+First lets fo through the main concepts:

+- Any set of Terraform configuration files in a folder is a module.
+Every Terraform configuration has at least one module, known as its root module.
+- Terraform keeps track of created resources in state file, stored in terraform.tfstate.
+Needs to be in gitignore, same with main.tfplan and .terraform!!
+- Cloud Providers provides various services in their offerings, they are referenced as Resources in Terraform.
+Terraform resources can be anything from compute instances, virtual networks to higher-level components such as DNS records.
+-

 I am following the official [azure guide](https://learn.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-terraform?pivots=development-environment-azure-cli) for creating `AKS` with `Terraform`.

-Lets create
+Lets follow the recommended Terraform lifecycle:

 1. Login into az and initialize a working directory containing Terraform configuration files -> creates .terraform directory, downloads required providers, sets up backend for state.
 ```shell